 Before switching to another material, which will have it’s own environmental issues, look at how this item can be removed or changed for a reusable e.g. reusable crates from regular suppliers, reusable milk bottles, a water fountain instead of bottled water.

 Ask suppliers for recyclable options

-If a reusable option isn’t an option ask your supplier for a recyclable option that you have a waste stream for.e.g.
+If reusable isn’t an option, ask your supplier for a recyclable option that you have a waste stream for.e.g.
 Cardboard.

 NB: If you are considering compostable food packaging, check if you or your customers will have a food waste collection that can accept these (there are about 20 in the country).
 Check out our blog about compostables to find out why these don’t just compost in the general waste bin or if they become litter.

 If plastic is the only option, ask for rPet or rHDPE that are made from recycled content.
 This will be create demand in the UK plastic recycling market and reducing the need for plastics to be exported.